RoxaneKM/cordova-plugin-markdown-parser/README.md

 ## Possible issues
-There may still be some uncaught markdown syntaxes.
+This plugin is still in development so there may still be some parsing issues.

 ## Supported platoforms
 * Android